codespin-ai/codespin/README.md

 ## Usage

-You need to set up OPENAI_API_KEY.
+You need to set up the OPENAI_API_KEY environment variable.
 Go to https://platform.openai.com/signup if you don't have an account.

 ### codespin init